JPfern20/Automated-Parking-System-with-Database/README.md

+//make sure to have MS SQL Server Management Studio intalled and all set.
 //file also contain executable and source code, either you can use Compiler or not.
 //install all the needed libraries using the pip.
 -tkinter